markohlebar/json-junk/README.md

 json-junk
 =========

-JsonJunk provides an easy interface for inserting junk values in your JSON leaves.
+Simple interface for inserting junk values into your JSON mocks.